 Recruitment for the Interfraternity Council (IFC) is a semi-structured process.
-Students interested in joining an IFC fraternity should make every effort to introduce themselves to each chapter and develop a connection with chapter members.
+Students interested in joining an IFC Fraternity should make every effort to meet with each chapter and see where they feel the most genuine connection.
 To assist in this process, IFC hosts a variety of events that allow recognized fraternities and potential new members (PNMs) to meet.
-It is important that interested students attend events for each fraternity to determine which fraternity is the best match.
-Even students who aren’t sure if they’d like to join an IFC fraternity should attend recruitment events to learn more and make an educated decision.
+Even students who aren’t sure if they’d like to join an IFC Fraternity should attend recruitment events to learn more and make an educated decision.

 Follow IFC on Instagram for the latest information about recruitment!

 Quad Days: Open event to anyone interested in IFC to meet chapters in a casual way (i.e. lawn games, music, food).
 IFC Executive Board members will have a table set up so they can provide more general information about recruitment and give you a status update on your eligibility for recruitment.